Traditionally hot cross buns were not supposed to be eaten until midday on Good Friday. Nowadays they are in the supermarkets all year round.

 - Place in preheated oven 190C/Mark 5 for 15 mins until golden brown.

 - Brush with stock/sugar syrup (equal quantities of sugar and water boiled until syrupy) as soon as they come out of the oven.

-For the hot cross buns we sell at The Bistro, our restaurant in the centre of Devizes, we use half spelt flour and half white bread flour for better taste and more nutrients.
+For a hartier and more rustic version use half spelt flour and half white bread flour and get better taste and more nutrients.